ytec-nl/django-mssql/README.rst

 Django Version
 --------------

-The current version of django-mssql supports Django 1.4 and 1.5.
+The current version of django-mssql supports Django 1.6.
 If using an older version of Django, you will need to use an earlier version of django-mssql.

+django-mssql 1.4 supports Django 1.4 and 1.5.

 References
 ----------